abbysarcade/Blog/_posts/2024-11-12-building-your-engineering-voltron:-how-mentors,-coaches,-and-managers-shape-your-career.md

 In this post, I’ll share how assembling my own Voltron of support has helped me navigate challenges, celebrate wins, and—most importantly—keep learning.
 Whether you’re an engineer or a job seeker, I hope this inspires you to build your network of support.

 ### Why Every Engineer Needs a Voltron
 Let’s face it: engineering can be overwhelming.
-One minute, you’re confidently squashing bugs; the next, your new feature has somehow broken everything.
+One minute, you’re confidently squashing bugs; the next, your new feature has somehow broken *everything*.
 This is where your Voltron comes in—a trusted group of people offering guidance, reality checks, and the occasional pep talk when you need it most.

 Over my career, I’ve built a Voltron of incredible people who’ve helped me grow in ways I couldn’t have managed alone.
 Each member contributes something unique, forming a powerhouse of support.
 Here’s how they’ve shaped my journey.

 ### The Catalysts: Mentors Who Spot Potential
 #### The Early Believer
-Before I officially became an engineer, Mikey recognised something in me that I hadn’t yet seen in myself.
+Before I *officially* became an engineer, Mikey recognised something in me that I hadn’t yet seen in myself.
 At the time, we were colleagues at a small marketing agency in Durham.
 Mikey had five years of engineering experience under his belt, while I was knee-deep in a Master’s degree, juggling a career in marketing and learning to code.

-Mikey didn’t just support my transition into tech—he gave me my first engineering role before I graduated.
+Mikey didn’t just support my transition into tech — he gave me my first engineering role before I graduated.
 Later, as my manager, he taught me the importance of curiosity, determination, and embracing the endless cycle of trial and error that defines life as a junior engineer.
 He’s the kind of person you want in your corner, whether you’re dealing with a production outage or navigating a career change.

 #### The Natural Mentor
 When I joined Co-op, I had a clear goal: grow into a senior engineering role.
 Mitch, a senior engineer looking for a mentoring opportunity, quickly became an integral part of that journey.

 Even before officially becoming my mentor, Mitch offered valuable side-of-desk advice, regularly sharing observations about what I was doing well and where I could improve.
-Over the past two years, he’s been my go-to for actionable feedback, prep for big challenges, and even the occasional rant.
+Over the past two years, he’s been my go-to for actionable feedback, prep for big challenges, ~~and even the occasional rant~~.
 Our relationship is a two-way street, and that reciprocity is what makes it truly impactful.

 ### The Strategists: Career Coaches Who Provide Clarity
 #### The Industry Navigator
-When I set my sights on a promotion, I realised I needed more than technical skills—I needed to understand the broader industry landscape.
+When I set my sights on a promotion, I realised I needed more than technical skills — I needed to understand the broader industry landscape.
 Rob, a colleague with a knack for strategic thinking, became my career coach.

 Rob has a unique ability to pinpoint where I hold myself back and to challenge me in constructive ways.
 He’s helped me turn vague aspirations into clear goals with actionable steps.
 Thanks to his guidance, I’ve grown not just as an engineer but also as someone who can confidently chart their career path.